-Dr. Baker is Senior Vice Chair for Quality and Safety and a senior member of the emergency department’s operations management team.
-He strives to improve healthcare through systems improvements and to achieve personal excellence in patient care while serving as a clinical educator and researcher.
+Dr. Baker is Senior Vice Chair for Administration of the emergency department.
+He strives to improve healthcare through systems improvements, while serving as a clinical educator and researcher.
 His quality improvement training includes having completed the Institute for Healthcare Improvement’s 10-month “Improvement Advisor Professional Development Program”.

 Dr. Baker received his MD degree from the University of Vermont College of Medicine in 1990 and completed his residency in emergency medicine (EM) at Northwestern University in 1994.
-He served as Associate Director of the Surgical Section of the ED, Lincoln Medical Center (Bronx, NY), where he spearheaded a variety of projects towards improving systems of care within the ED (as well as chaired the hospital’s Disaster Committee).
+He served as Associate Director of the Surgical Section of the ED (as well as chaired the hospital’s Disaster Committee) at Lincoln Medical Center in the Bronx (NY), a public hospital Level I trauma center with one of the busiest EDs in the nation, located in (at the time) the poorest congressional district in the US.
+It was there that Dr. Baker’s dedication to safety net hospitals was codified and was the path to BMC.
+The EM chair of Boston City Hospital/BMC trained and practiced at Lincoln.

 - University of Vermont College of Medicine, MD